Skip to main contentSkip to navigation

 What does a hard drive with motor failure sound like?

-A drive with motor failure is often silent or produces a faint humming without any spin-up.
-Unlike clicking (head failure) or beeping (which can indicate stiction), a seized bearing results in the drive powering on electronically but producing no rotational sound.
+A drive with motor failure is often silent or produces a faint humming or buzzing without any spin-up.
+Unlike clicking (head failure) or beeping (which can indicate stiction or motor issues), a seized bearing typically results in the drive powering on electronically but producing no rotational sound.
 Some drives emit a low-pitched whine as the motor coils energize but the shaft cannot turn.

 What causes a hard drive motor to fail?

-Modern drives use fluid dynamic bearing (FDB) motors where the spindle shaft rides on a thin film of oil.
-The motor fails when this lubricant degrades from age or heat, leaks from a damaged seal, or becomes contaminated with debris.
-Physical shock can score the bearing surfaces and cause seizure.
-Less commonly, the motor driver chip on the PCB fails, cutting power to the motor coils.
+Modern hard drives use fluid dynamic bearing (FDB) motors where the spindle shaft rides on a thin film of oil.
+The motor fails when this lubricant degrades from age or heat exposure, leaks from a damaged seal, or becomes contaminated with debris from a prior head crash.
+Physical shock (dropping the drive while spinning) can also score the bearing surfaces and cause seizure.
+Less commonly, the motor driver chip on the PCB can fail, cutting power to the motor coils.

 Is motor failure the same as stiction?

 No. Stiction occurs when the read/write heads stick to the platter surface, preventing the motor from spinning the platters.
-The motor itself works; it just cannot overcome the adhesion between head and platter.
-Motor failure means the bearing or motor electronics have failed.
+The motor itself is functional; it just cannot overcome the adhesion.
+Motor failure means the spindle bearing or motor electronics have failed.
+The heads may be parked correctly on the ramp, but the motor cannot rotate.
 Recovery for stiction involves freeing the heads.
-Recovery for motor failure requires transplanting the platters into a different drive body.
+Recovery for motor failure requires transplanting the platters into a different drive body with a working motor.

 How much does motor failure recovery cost?